mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 Operations run abilities on agent groups.
 Adversary profiles are used to determine which abilities will be run and agent groups are used to determine which agents the abilities will be run on.

 The order in which abilities are run is determined by the _planner_.
-A few examples of planners included, by default, in CALDERA are listed below:
+A few examples of planners included, by default, in Caldera are listed below:

 - atomic: Run abilities in the adversary profile according to the adversary's atomic ordering
 - batch: Run all abilities in the adversary profile at once